Forensic DNA Samples – Guidelines and Terms

-The prices quoted for each forensic sample in the Forensics section is additional to the normal cost of the DNA test you have selected
+- The prices shown on the Forensic DNA Test page for each type of discreet sample are in addition to the normal cost of the DNA test you have selected.

 - DNA testing using forensic samples can be used only for curiosity purposes since it is not normally possible to verify the source of the sample.
 Only in cases where it is possible to verify the source of the sample and a strict chain of custody procedure has been observed then the sample may be admissible in a court of law.